wikipathways/wikipathways-faq/README.md

-# wikipathways-help
+# Wikipathways FAQ
-This repo organizes Help documentation for the WikiPathways project, including [FAQs and other discussions](https://github.com/wikipathways/wikipathways-faq/discussions).
+This repo contains Frequently Asked Questions for the WikiPathways project.